Territorial Force: Formation

-The Territorial Force was established on 1 April 1908 by the amalgamation of the Volunteer Force and the yeomanry.
+The Territorial Force was established on 1 April 1908 by the amalgamation of the Volunteer Force and the yeomanry under the Territorial and Reserve Forces Act 1907 (7 Edw.
+7. c.
+9).
 The Volunteer Force battalions became the infantry component of the Territorial Force and were more closely integrated into regular army regimental establishments they had previously been linked to; for example, the 1st, 2nd and 3rd Volunteer Battalions of the regular army's Gloucestershire Regiment became the regiment's 4th, 5th and 6th Battalions (Territorial Force).
 The infantry was organised into 14 territorial divisions, each of three brigades.
 The yeomanry regiments became the mounted component of the Territorial Force, organised into 14 mounted brigades.
 Brigades and divisions were equipped with integral supporting arms along regular army lines, comprising territorial units of artillery (totalling 182 horse and field batteries), engineers and signals, along with supply, medical and veterinary services.
 Each territorial unit was assigned a specific role either in coastal defence, supplementing 81 territorial companies of the Royal Garrison Artillery manning fixed defences, or as part of the mobile Central Force.
 Training was managed by a permanent staff of regular army personnel attached to territorial units.

 Recruits to the Territorial Force had to be aged between 17 and 35.
 They enlisted for a four-year term which could be extended by an obligatory year in times of crisis.
 Members could terminate their enlistment on three months' notice and payment of a fine.
 Recruits were required to attend a minimum of 40 drill periods in their first year and 20 per year thereafter.
 All members were required to attend between eight and fifteen days of annual camp.
 The force was liable to serve anywhere in the UK.
 Members were not required to serve overseas but could volunteer to do so.
 Haldane, who still regarded the force's primary function to be the expansion of the Expeditionary Force, hoped that up to a quarter of all territorials would volunteer on mobilisation.
 The Imperial Service Obligation was introduced in 1910 to allow territorials to volunteer in advance.
 It was illegal to amalgamate or disband territorial units or transfer members between them.